nihole/wikigraph/README.md

   - graphviz
   - wgraph

-All python scrypts are located in wikigraph folder and this repository is used for scripts only.
+All python scrypts are located in **wikigraph** folder and this repository is used for scripts only.
 - wgraph.py: the main script, takes YAML file as imput and creates graph (see examples below)
 - mkgraph.pe: is still under construction, is used for automatical resolving (refer to tems below)

-You have 4 examples in wg_examples.
-So you have 4 graphs and 4 YAML files discribing the structure of these graphs.
+Additional separate repositories are used for the wiki graphs themselves, and the repository wikis are used for **wiki articles** associated with nodes in the graph.

-Refer to examples with explanations:
+Examples with explanations:

 **EXAMPLE1.
 Root and direct contradiction**

-Open YAML file in the directory YOUR_GIT_FOLDER_PAT/wg_examples/example1.yml (or https://github.com/nihole/wg_examples/blob/main/yaml/example1.yml in my github repository).
+Open YAML file in the directory YOUR_GIT_FOLDER_PAT/wg_examples/yaml/example1.yml (or https://github.com/nihole/wg_examples/blob/main/yaml/example1.yml in my github repository).

 This YAML file represents a **direct contradiction example**.
 To create graph based on this structure run the python file:

  python3 YOUR_GIT_FOLDER_PAT/wikigraph/**wgraph.py** YOUR_GIT_FOLDER_PATH/wg_examples/yaml/**example1.yml** YOUR_GIT_FOLDER_PATH/wg_examples/**example4**

  The script wgraph.py executes some logical verification of your YAML file and creates 2 files: NetworkX file and svg file.
+ You can use NetworkX to cretate graphs with other tools, but in our case svg file is esufficient.
+You can open this file in any browser.

  In this particular case it will be
  - **example1** (NetworkX, you can investigate it clicking the link in my github repository https://github.com/nihole/wg_examples/blob/main/example1)
  - **example1.svg** (svg, NetworkX, you can investigate it clicking the link in my gothub repository https://github.com/nihole/wg_examples/blob/main/example1.svg)

+Open the svg file in any browser or just by clicking on it.
 You will find two nodes here.
-Navigate to each of them, click on the links and investigate the articles relted to those 2 nodes (in the case of a github repository, you have to select 'raw' to get these links).
+Navigate to each of them, click on the links and check out the wiki articles related to those two nodes (in the case of a github repository, you must select "raw" to get these links).

 Also check out example2, example3 and examples4 with articles corresponding to the nodes for these graphs: